Portrait of Jackie Lothamer

 Jackie enjoys life at St. Louis Center

 Jackie moved to St. Louis Center in Chelsea MI at the end of August 2022.
-She is making new friends and exploring new opportunities as a resident of St. Louis Center.
+She has made new friends and is engaging in new opportunities as a resident of St. Louis Center.

 Jackie and friends perform with Open Spot Theatre at St. Louis Center

-Since 2012, Open Spot Theatre has proudly taught people of ALL abilities music and movement therapy.
-Theatre classes are designed for everyone, from students with developmental disabilities to seniors.
+Since 2012, Open Spot Theatre, a statewide inclusive theatre company, has proudly taught people of ALL abilities music and movement therapy.
+Theatre classes are designed for everyone, from students with intellectual and developmental disabilities to seniors.
 Classes are led by trained instructors who are professionals in theatre, sign language, and/or special education.
-Singing, acting, and dancing are included in all our programs, along with sign language interpretations.
+Singing, acting, and dancing are included in all its programs, along with sign language interpretations.

 Jackie enjoys activities and outings with the Center!

 Since moving to St. Louis Center, Jackie has enjoyed many activities and outings.
-This summer, residents of the Center, including Jackie, participated in the Chelsea Fair Parade, tossing candy from the float.
-She also went to Chelsea Sounds and Sights Festival.
+This summer, residents of the Center participated in the Chelsea Fair Parade, tossing candy from the float.
+Jackie also went to the Chelsea Sounds and Sights Festival, a Lansing Lugnuts baseball game, and enjoyed the Mariachi band on campus during the Latino Dinner.

-“She’s very social,” said one Supervisor, Robin.
-“She loves when we have big parties over the weekend.
-She came to the Luau party and the Neon Glow party.”
-During the school year, she enjoys the bowling outings and crafts with Laura at the Center.
+“She’s very social,” said one SLC Supervisor, Robin.
+“She loves it when we have big parties over the weekend.”
+During the school year, Jackie enjoys the bowling outings and crafts with Laura at the Center.

 Family perseverance – Finding a perfect fit